Exploring the conditions for sustainability with open-ended innovation: Acknowledgment

 \section{Acknowledgment}

-We thank the participants of the TLQS Workshop on Limits to Collective Agency held at the Abdus Salam ICTP (6-10 May 2024) for very interesting and fruitful discussion.
-We thank in particular Davide Fiaschi, Erol Ak\c{c}ay, Jacopo Grilli, May Lim, Mercedes Pascual, Onofrio Mazzarisi, and Thomas Hills for interesting comments and discussions.
-Funding from the National Institute of Oceanography and Applied Geophysics (OGS), within The Laboratory for Quantitative Sustainability, are gratefully acknowledged.
+We thank the participants of the TLQS Workshop on Limits to Collective Agency, held at the Abdus Salam ICTP (6-10 May 2024), for simulating and fruitful discussions.
+We are particularly grateful to Erol Ak\c{c}ay, Davide Fiaschi, Jacopo Grilli, Thomas Hills, May Lim, Onofrio Mazzarisi and Mercedes Pascual for their valuable comments and insights.
+Funding from the National Institute of Oceanography and Applied Geophysics (OGS), within The Laboratory for Quantitative Sustainability, is gratefully acknowledged.
+P.A.M. and C.Q. acknowledge support from Exploration Grant 13220168 from The Agencia Nacional de Investigación y Desarrollo (ANID).
+P.A.M. also acknowledges support from the ICTP through its Associates Programme, funded by the Simons Foundation through grant number 284558FY19, and from Grant FB210005, BASAL funds for Centers of Excellence from ANID-Chile.